ej0cl6/TextEE/README.md

 - 10+ implemented event extraction approaches published in recent years.
 - Comprehensive reevaluation results for future references.

+Please check mroe details our paper [A Reevaluation of Event Extraction: Past, Present, and Future Challenges](https://arxiv.org/abs/2311.09562).
 We will keep adding new datasets and new models!

 ## Updates